Friends and Neighbors

 These uniforms were being phased out about that time, Army Officer, Summer Dress Whites....for several reasons.
 His sons both served too I think and had gone on to become officers, that would have been the very late 60's and someone said they served in Vietnam- again I cannot remember other than they wore wonderful fellows.

-Tom Mullins, my very good friend, gave me his Class-A Uniform, this was from after his tour was over, I think-and he likely wore it before leavening the service.
+Tom Mullins, my very good friend, gave me his Class-A Uniform; it is in the “Vietnam_MP Section " now.

 Sergeant, Cyrus Lee, B Company, 2nd Battalion, 3rd AD at the Fulda Gap, Germany 1980-82:

-After Basic training at Fort Knox, Kentucky, and Infantry training at Fort Benning Georgia, I was winging my way across the Atlantic in a Boing 707filled with soldiers and their dependents.
-Landing in Frankfurt I was In-Processed and assigned to the 3rd Armored Division, the 3rd Brigade was garrisoned at Coleman Kaserne in Gelnhausen.
+After Basic training at Fort Knox, Kentucky, and Infantry training at Fort Benning, Georgia, I was winging my way across the Atlantic in a Boeing 707 filled with soldiers and their dependents.
+Landing in Frankfurt, I was in-process and assigned to the 3rd Armored Division.
+The 3rd Brigade was garrisoned at Coleman Kaserne in Gelnhausen.

-Fake Quad-Gun configurations were added to some of our vehicles, while the infantry troops were supposed to ride standing up in the back, to simulate how the Russian troops sit in their BMP vehicles like the Russians are such chumps that they would do that?
-And the BMP’s have 76mm guns and better armor to protect them, complete with rifle ports!
-It was a great month hanging with the Brits in garrison and for me, I met a guy from Manchester, John “Ski” Milejski, I ended up traveling with and being good mates for many years!
+Fake Quad-Gun configurations were added to some of our vehicles, while the infantry troops were supposed to ride standing up in the back, to simulate how the Russian troops sit in their BMP vehicles.
+Like, the Russians are such chumps that they would do that?
+And the BMPs have 76mm guns and better armor to protect them, complete with rifle ports!
+It was a great month hanging with the Brits in garrison, and for me, I met a guy from Manchester, John “Ski” Milejski.
+I ended up traveling and being good mates for many years!

 MILES is like a giant laser-tag game for soldiers, where you shoot blanks through your weapons, and that activates a laser in the barrels plug on the end, and that activated whoever your shooting at’s Miles harness - detectors, and yours and his start making all kinds of squealing noises until you remove the key from your weapon, and the “Umpire” reset the system, preventing soldiers going back into the fight.
 A pretty cool system for the 1980s.

 I issued the camo uniforms the night before, and when we hit the patrol course the OPFOR guys bitched that they couldn’t see us!
 (The Point).
 I also did some crazy shit, like not move along the main routes or access roads, I had my guys way out in the woods.
-Instead of direct assaults on sentries, I had my ‘Daniel Boone Guy’, he was from the Mountains and knew how to hunt, go sneak around behind them and go commando on them., clear the area of the mines.
-On the last bunker, the highlight of our show, we low crawled, really slowly till we were just about on them, like a wild animal and its prey, we just rose up out of the weeds, and the game was over.
-Again cries went out over not being able to see us!
-The NCO in charge bitching-we cheated, that Lees troops wore camouflage it was un-fare!
+Instead of direct assaults on sentries, I had my ‘Daniel Boone Guy’, he was from the Mountains and knew how to hunt, go sneak around behind them, and go commando on them, clear the area of the mines.
+On the last bunker, the highlight of our show, we low crawled, really slowly,y till we were just about on them, like a wild animal and its prey, we just rose out of the weeds, and the game was over.
+Again, cries went out over not being able to see us!
+The NCO in charge bitching-we cheated, that Lee’s troops wore camouflage, it was unfair!

-From that time on, through the rest of my time with B Company until I was ordered to a staff NCO job facilitating battalion training, my squad wore the BBS Camuoflge every time we went into training.
-We were written up in the “Stare’s and Stripe’s” Magazeen for the use of the camouflage by B3/3 during the training course.
+From that time on, through the rest of my time with B Company until I was ordered to a staff NCO job facilitating battalion training, my squad wore the BBS Camouflage every time we went into training.
+We were written up in the “Stare’s and Stripe’s” Magazine for the use of the camouflage by B3/3 during the training course.

-During the training rotation in Grafenwoher I decided to paint up our track.
+During the training rotation in Grafenwohr, I decided to paint up our track.
 We masked up and painted an SS Totenkopf under the driver’s hatch.
-Again my guys had a morale boost than no other squad had.
-The officer corps worshiped the German Military of WWII, as they had fought the Russians and well they lost, it was against enormous odds, and, now they were allies!
+Again, my guys had a morale boost that no other squad had.
+The officer corps worshiped the German Military of WWII, as they had fought the Russians and well they lost; it was against enormous odds, and now they were allies!

 Mark Stone